About WhatDoTheyKnow

 I’m not sure which authority to make my request to, how can I find out? #

-• Browse or search WhatDoTheyKnow and look for similar requests to the one you plan to make: which authority were they sent to, and were they successful?
-If so, it’s probably the one you want.
+• Browse or search WhatDoTheyKnow for similar requests to yours.
+Check who they were sent to, and if they were successful.
+If they were, that's probably the right authority for your request.

-• It’s always worth double-checking though, so when you’ve found an authority you think might have the information, use the “home page” link on the right hand side of their page to check their website and see exactly what their responsibilities are.
+• It’s always a good idea to double-check.
+When you’ve found an authority that might have the information, use the “home page” link on the right hand side of their page.
+This will take you to their website where you can see what their responsibilities are.

-• You might even contact the authority by phone or email to ask if they hold the kind of information you’re after.
+• You can also contact the authority by phone or email to ask if they have the kind of information you’re looking for.

-• But at the end of the day, there’s no need to worry too much about getting the right authority.
-If you get it wrong, they ought to advise you who to make the request to instead.
+• But don’t worry too much about finding the right authority.
+If you make a mistake, they should tell you who to contact instead.

-• If you’ve got a tricky case, please contact us for help.
-We have a great team of volunteer administrators who are willing to help.
+• If you have a tricky case, please contact us.
+We have a great team of volunteer administrators who are ready to help you.

-You’re missing the public authority that I want to request from! #
+You’re missing the public authority that I want to ask! #

-Please contact us with the name of the public authority and, if you can find it, their contact email address for Freedom of Information requests.
+Please contact us with the name of the public authority and, if possible, their contact email address for Freedom of Information requests.

-If you’d like to help add a whole category of public authorities to the site, we’d love to hear from you too.
+If you’d like to help add a whole category of public authorities to the site, we’d love to hear from you.

 Why do you include some authorities that aren’t formally subject to laws on access to public information? #

-As well as providing a simple way to make Freedom of Information requests, WhatDoTheyKnow actively campaigns for the expansion of the scope of Freedom of Information law to cover a wider number of public bodies.
+WhatDoTheyKnow not only provides a simple way to make Freedom of Information requests, but also actively campaigns to expand the scope of Freedom of Information law to cover more public bodies.

 Via the site, you can make requests for information to a range of organisations:

-• Public bodies which voluntarily comply with the FOI Act even though they are not legally obliged to.
+• Organisations which voluntarily comply with FOI even though they don't have to.

-• Those which aren’t subject to the Act but which we think should be, for example because they have significant public responsibilities.
-These include bodies which operate as regulators, make public appointments, or distribute significant amounts of public funds.
+• Those which are not subject to the Act but which we think should be, for example because they have significant public responsibilities.
+These include those who enforce rules, choose people for public roles, or give out a lot of public money.

 Why must I keep my request focused? #

-A Freedom of Information request is just what the name implies: a request for information, or data.
-If the authority holds the data, in most cases, the law obliges them to release it.
+A Freedom of Information request is a request for information or data.
+If the authority has the information, the law usually requires them to share it.

 You should not include: